tgc-bot/FourAcesContracts/Staff.md

         for removal is then made by all Members (except those recused by conflict).

-      - The vote for removal MUST meet or surpass a super majority of two thirds majority (rounded up, except in circumstances that would therefore require every party).
+      - The vote for removal MUST be a super majority

       - Once both a vote to impeach (by the Council) and a vote to remove (by the Members) has been reached, the Employment is